 To reheat, microwave them for 1 minute.
 Then heat at 400 F for 4 - 5 minutes till they are warm enough.

-Note they may not be as crispy as they are before storing.
+Note that they may not be as crispy as they are before storing.
 However, an air fryer is also a great option to reheat frozen foods.
-Must-try them,
+Check out my air fryer roasted vegetables.

 Vegetable Hash Breakfast Skillet